liampc/100-days-of-code/log.md

 ## Day 2: Sept 10, 2020

 Today, I continued with the learning about data viz.
 I learned how to plot points, change the attributes of the graph, labels, colors.
 I also learned how to generate random walks to generate random graph of points.

+## Day 3: Sept 11, 2020

+Today, I was able to practice using pygal charts and matplotlib.
+I followed a tutorial on displaying interactive data using pygal by simulating a rolling dice and its frequencies.
+Get more comfortable in creating classes.

+## Day 4: Sept 12, 2020
+practice downloading and using data in csv and json format.
+Used matplotlib to plot multiple data sets, learned how to make line graphs with direct comparisons

+## Day 5: Sept 13, 2020
+Learned how to use pygal in creating world map figure, practice opening and using json files.
+The book the im following is outdated, I practiced debugging and solving problems on my own by googling it haha

+## Day 6: Sept 12, 2020

+Learned how to setup virtual environment in python, learned how to start a django project, use model module by creating class, introduced to a database and how to migrate it.